The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Budget: It is difficult to choose the best quality sander at a reasonable price.
 Consider your budget and also the accessories of a sander.

-Makita 9903: Makita 9903 is our pick for best belt sander for jobs that require a high degree of performance.
-The 8.8 amp high-speed motor oil will spin the 3″/21″ belt anywhere from 690 to 1440 feet per minute and include an auto-tracking mechanism to prevent the belt from working itself off.
+Makita 9903 is our pick for best belt sander for jobs that require a high degree of performance.
+The 8.8 amp high-speed motor will spin the 3″/21″ belt anywhere from 690 to 1440 feet per minute.
+It also includes an auto-tracking mechanism to prevent the belt from working itself off.
+By the way, if you’re visiting from across the pond, Ethan recently reviewed the best belt sanders in the UK while on a short work trip.
+Gather tea and biscuits for this showdown!

 Image of Makita 9903 wood sander